Lam-Richard/tomatotimer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is hosted at [playpusheengames.web.app](https://playpusheengames.web.app)
+This project can be found [here](https://tomatotimer-b5fc7.web.app).

 ## Available Scripts